oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * The `StatusList` structure is a map (Major Type 5) and defines the following entries:
   * `bits`: REQUIRED.
 Unsigned int (Major Type 0) that contains the number of bits per Referenced Token in the Status List.
 The allowed values for `bits` are 1, 2, 4 and 8.
   * `lst`: REQUIRED.
 Byte string (Major Type 2) that contains the Status List as specified in [](#status-list-json).
   * `aggregation_uri`: OPTIONAL.
-Text string (Major Type 3) that contains an URI to retrieve the Status List Aggregation for this type of Referenced Token.
+Text string (Major Type 3) that contains a URI to retrieve the Status List Aggregation for this type of Referenced Token.
 See section [](#batch-fetching) for further detail.

 The following example illustrates the CBOR representation of the Status List in Hex: